3rd Grade Curriculum – Subjects, Activities, and Skills

 2. Writing

 Writing is an important step in learning how to convey the information your child has learned from all the subjects.
 Kids will learn to write extensively in cursive writing.
-A third-grade child will be able to summarize information and pen them down on paper using a slightly more sophisticated vocabulary.
+A third-grade child will be able to summarise information and pen them down on paper using a slightly more sophisticated vocabulary.

 Key Learnings/Observations